 And finally, take a cold shower for 10 seconds at the end of your shower.
 This is proven to make you more resilient.
 In Eastern Europe, Scandinavia, and Russia this is common practice.

 Thank you Darren!
-Darren Pyefinch runs Vibrant Fit right here in Milton Keynes.
+Darren Pyefinch runs Vibrant Fit.
 He is a Level 3 Personal Trainer, Certified Bulletproof Life Coach and Ali-Campbell trained CMA hypnotherapist.
 He helps people get to their optimal weight, increase their energy and feel good.